11 Best FREE Embroidery Software for Digitizing & Editing

 What’s fun is if you end up liking the free customization software, you can purchase compatible add-ons like Perfect Embroidery Pro, their professional embroidery digitizing software, and various modules like My Quilt Planner, My Emoji Stitches, etc.

-This software is made for PC, but it also runs on MAC using their downloadable dime MAC translator
+This software is made for Windows-based computers but runs on MAC using their downloadable dime MAC translator

 3. 2Stitch Organizer